 A: Your supplying Retailer is obliged to undertake your warranty work.
-However, any Compass approved Retailer / Service Centre or NCC Approved workshop or NCC equivalent standard as set out in this handbook can undertake the work, but this is at their discretion.
-We will also accept services completed by a NCC approved service centre, but they will not be able to undertake warranty work if they are not approved by Compass.
+However, any Elddis approved Retailer / Service Centre can undertake the work, but this is at their discretion.
+We will also accept services completed by a NCC approved service centre, but they will not be able to undertake warranty work if they are not approved by Elddis.

-Q. Why Don't You Stock Parts At The Compass Factory?
+Q. Why Don't You Stock Parts At The Elddis Factory?